dorkodu/sage/paper/5 -- Introspection.md

 -   `name` must return a *string*.
 -   `description` may return a *string* or *null*.
--   `type` must return a *string* that represents the type of value returned by this field.
+-   `type` must return a *string* that represents the type of value returned by this field, or *null* if not any constraint has been set.
 -   `deprecated` returns *true* if this should no longer be used, otherwise *false*.
 -   `deprecationReason` optionally provides a reason *string* why this is deprecated.